bcdev/kaleidoscope/README.md

       -h, --help            show this help message and exit --source-type {esa-cci-oc,esa-scope-cs,esa-scope-pp-parameters,ghrsst,glorys}
                             the source type. (default: None)
+      --selector {0,1,2,...,100}
-      --selector SELECTOR   the Monte Carlo stream selector.
+                            the Monte Carlo stream selector.
 An integral number which must not be negative. (default: None) --engine-reader {h5netcdf,netcdf4,zarr}
                             specify the engine used to read the source product